History of Mithila Painting

+Mithila Painting is one famous and very distinct style of Indian art commonly known as Madhubani painting, discovered by William Archer, a local Collector of a small province in 1934.
 Precisely, from the age old times, there has been an amalgamation of foreign and native influence that has shaped the course of Indian art.
 Indian artists and their paintings are world famous.
 There is simply no comparison.

-, used to do wall and floor paintings, for centuries, on certain occasions of marriage and other domestic ceremony.
+Women of the Mithila region of northern Bihar used to do wall and floor paintings for centuries on certain occasions of marriage and other domestic ceremony.
 The images, although used to be similar, but individual style of canvas were developed by women of different castes.
-This painting an articulation of peoples' compassion and understanding for life and culture.
+This painting is an articulation of peoples' compassion and understanding for life and culture.

 During the Ramayana age, king Janakpuri had assigned the task to few artists of painting, sketches of Sita's marriage to Lord Rama.
 This was the origin of the famous art style of Madhubani paintings.
 These paintings are cloaked in archeological discovery of the Indian history of the place Mithila from where its name originated.

 As stated earlier, this style of painting had been a part of Indian art for ages, although hardly anyone was aware of it.
 It came into spotlight when once, William Archer had gone for inspection to the villages of Mithila, after a major earthquake, found these beautiful work of art developed on almost all the walls and floors of the village, liked them so much that he photographed them.
 He was so impressed with the artwork and the detail involved in each of the art piece, that he and his wife brought them to the modern lime light via some publications.

-After that 1950s-60s several Indian researcher and intellectual visited these villages and became captivated with the art.
+After that 1950s-60s several Indian researcher and intellectuals visited these villages and became captivated with the art.
 It is then, the mass came to know that such a distinct style of painting existed in a small region of India.
 However, only by 1966 this art of painting was encouraged.

 An art is popular; only when it can express the sensitivity of people by building up an artistic expression and as well imitate the customs and moral values and reveal the society's psychology from where it is emerging.
 This reason is self sufficient to justify the fame of the Mithila paintings.